BlakeDanielson/MugMatcherV2/cline_docs/projectRoadmap.md

 - [ ] User authentication and access control
 - [ ] Search and filtering functionality
 - [ ] Reporting and export features
+- [ ] Script to determine 'Display Crime' using AI
 - [ ] Engaging UI with improved visual design
 - [ ] Interactive elements like animations and transitions
 - [ ] Gamification features (scores, levels, achievements)